sgnus-etp/NUS-GHCP-Enablement/README.md

 You have written a script for data analysis, but it is running slowly and you suspect there might be some inefficiencies.

 ##### Example Prompt:
-"Review my data analysis script and suggest optimizations to improve its performance.
-Identify any potential bugs or areas where the code can be made more efficient."
+`Review my data analysis script and suggest optimizations to improve its performance.
+Identify any potential bugs or areas where the code can be made more efficient.`

 https://github.com/user-attachments/assets/e8eb4ae4-9075-4852-bc63-19c377fa7c29